-Schools will be identified using data from the full range of the accountability system, and notified prior to the start of the 2018-2019 school year that they are required to partner with an IL-EMPOWER Partner Provider(s) for comprehensive supports and services in developing and implementing comprehensive improvement plans in 2018-2019.
-School identification and notification will occur on a three-year cycle, but schools that are identified in 2018-2019 may take one planning year and up to three years of full implementation before needing to meet the statewide exit criteria.
+Schools in the first two categories will be first identified, using data from the full range of the accountability system, and notified that they are required to partner with an IL-EMPOWER Partner Provider(s) for comprehensive supports and services in developing and implementing comprehensive improvement plans in 2018-19.123 Schools in the third category will be identified in 2021-22 after these schools have had a three-year opportunity to identify and implement appropriate supports and services.
+School identification and notification will occur on a three-year cycle, but schools that are identified in 2018-19 may take one planning year and up to three years of full implementation before needing to meet the statewide exit criteria.